hrecht/marketplace-data/README.md

 Data from http://www.cms.gov/CCIIO/Programs-and-Initiatives/Health-Insurance-Market-Reforms/state-gra.html

-* Corrected misspellings and duplicates to match with county FIPS code.
+* Corrected misspellings and duplicates in the source data to match with county FIPS code.
 * See ZipCodeRAs.csv for states using zip code boundaries
   * Alaska
   * Idaho